MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/register-dw.md

 ## Determine when Data Warehouse registration is complete

 Several management packs are imported during the data warehouse registration process in Service Manager.
 Data warehouse registration is complete when all of the management packs have been imported.
-You will have to determine when that process is complete by using the following procedure.
+You'll have to determine when that process is complete by using the following procedure.

 ### To determine when management pack deployment has completed